manuelarriaga/libtrash/README.md

 This file has grown hopelessly long and verbose over the last 19 (ouch) years.
-Unless you are particularly curious about libtrash, consider jumping directly to the section "Configuring, compiling, installing and activating libtrash".
+Unless you are particularly curious about libtrash, consider jumping directly to the section [on how to install and set it up](##Configuring, compiling, installing and activating libtrash)

 ## Regarding Firefox, Chrome and other browsers based on their code: